jokesterfr/browser-component/README.md

 Browser-component
 =================

 *Browser component* is a web component designed to get a browser into the browser itself.
 It can be used to extend a headless browser, or give some more features to a web application, such as *firefox/xulrunner* or *chrome/chromium apps*.
-This project comes with many sub components, to let you customize the browser of your wish.
+This project comes with sub components, to let you customize the browser of your wish.

 ## Overview